Mardi Himal Base Camp Trek

 Mardi Himal Base Camp Trek Cost

-The cost of the Mardi Himal Base Camp Trek depends on trek duration, season, and service level.
-Our 11-day Mardi Himal Base Camp Trek is priced at USD 950 per person, including services from Kathmandu to departure day
+The cost of the Mardi Himal Base Camp Trek varies depending on factors like trek length, travel season, and service level.
+Our standard 11-day Mardi Himal Trek is priced at USD 950 per person, covering all essential services from your arrival in Kathmandu to your final departure day.

 Arrival Instruction